-• The current audio stream/channel and total number of recorded audio streams/channels are displayed on the TV screen and on the player's front panel display.
+The current audio and total number of recorded audio streams are displayed on the TV screen and on the player's front panel display.

-To switch the audio streams/channels, press AUDIO again or press $\uparrow \downarrow$.
+To switch the audio, press AUDIO again or press 1/

-• To switch the secondary audio, press SECONDARY AUDIO.
+To switch the secondary audio, press SECONDARY AUDIO.

-Example: Current audio stream/Total number of recorded audio streams
+Current audio/Total number of recorded audio streams

-The audio streams/channels can also be switched by selecting Audio or Secondary Audio from the TOOLS menu.
+- The audio/secondary audio can also be switched by selecting Audio or Secondary Audio from the TOOLS menu. - If the audio/secondary audio is not switched when AUDIO/SECONDARY AUDIO is pressed, switch it from the menu screen.